Soil-Security/bpf-go-xdp-template/README.md

 # bpf-xdp-go-template

 A GitHub template repository with the scaffolding for a XDP program developed with [libbpf/libbpf] and BPF CO-RE.
-The loader is written in Go and leverages the [cilium/ebpf] library.
+The loader is written in Go and is using the [cilium/ebpf] library to manage BPF objects, i.e. load BPF programs, access BPF maps, etc.

 ## Usage